 Dataset

-This set of scripts and data files can be used to re-generate the Adaptive Screening method and the three applications described in the paper "Designing for dangerous waves – definition and application of a new ‘Adaptive Screening’ method to predict extreme values of non-linear ship responses to waves".
+This set of scripts and data files can be used to re-generate the Adaptive Screening method and the three applications described in the paper "Designing for dangerous waves – a new ‘Adaptive Screening’ method to predict extreme values of non-linear marine and coastal structure responses to waves".

 • 2024-02-16 first online